 - Maximum jail sentence of 6 months

-Apart from these fines, fees, and penalties, the driver is also required to have SR-22 Car Insurance Policy for 3 years which costs $500 per year.
-This is an added expense of $1,500.
-Car Insurance rates also increase up to $3,000 per year, for 3 years, which add up to a total of $9,000.
+Apart from these fines, fees, and penalties, the driver is also required to have SR22 Car Insurance Policy for a minimum of 3 years.
+This is an added expense on top of one’s normal car insurance, the premiums of which will likely be going up as well.

 Pleading To A Lesser Conviction

-In Arizona, anyone facing a second offense DUI can plead to a lesser conviction.
-They will need the services of a qualified and experienced DUI defense attorney who can get the penalties reduced after a plea bargain.
-The driver can also plead not guilty to proceed to trial.
+In Arizona, anyone facing a second offense DUI can potentially plead to a lesser conviction.
+They will need the services of a qualified and experienced DUI Defense Attorney who can potentially get the penalties reduced by way of a plea bargain.
+The driver can also plead not guilty and proceed to trial.

 Effects Of A Second Offense DUI